‘Vanderpump Rules’ Star Katie Maloney Defends Stassi Schroeder Amid Racism Scandal As Stephen McGee Weighs In

 “I know your heart and your commitment to learning, understanding and growing.
 Love you,” Katie wrote.

-Around the same time of Katie’s response to Stassi’s apology, Stephen McGee, of Bravo’s Summer House, all weighed in with a supportive message to his friend and fellow Bravolebrity.
+Around the same time as Katie’s response to Stassi’s apology, Stephen McGee of Bravo’s Summer House weighed in with a supportive message to his friend and fellow Bravolebrity.

 “Love you,” Stephen wrote in the comments section of her post.

-Although Katie certainly meant well with her post, a number of Stassi’s fans and followers lashed out at her for being complacent and some suggested that if she continues to express support for her Vanderpump Rules co-star, she could end up being “canceled” just as Stassi has been in the eyes of many show viewers and other former fans, and in that of several sponsors, including Skrewball Whiskey, who cut ties with her after Faith accused her of racially charged behavior earlier this month.
+Although Katie certainly meant well with her post, a number of Stassi’s fans and followers lashed out at her for being complacent and some suggested that if she continues to express support for her Vanderpump Rules co-star, she could end up being “canceled” just as Stassi has been in the eyes of many show viewers and other former fans, and several sponsors, including Skrewball Whiskey, who cut ties with her after Faith accused her of racially-charged behavior earlier this month.

 “I guess Katie wants to be cancelled too,” someone said.

-One another person suggested that Katie had quite the nerve to accept Stassi’s apology on behalf of the African American community.
+Another person suggested that Katie had quite the nerve to accept Stassi’s apology on behalf of the African-American community.

 “Umm so yeah, you don’t get to accept an apology on behalf of Black people.
 How dare you think you do?
 The audacity.
 The PRIVILEGE,” the person wrote.

-While Katie and Stephen expressed support for their fellow Bravolebrity, many other fans and followers of Stassi’s were not nearly as supported and, as The Inquisitr previously reported, many believed she and Kristen actually teamed up on their public apologies because they were quite similar to that of the other.
+While Katie and Stephen expressed support for their fellow Bravolebrity, many other fans and followers of Stassi’s were not nearly as supportive and, as The Inquisitr previously reported, many believed she and Kristen actually teamed up on their public apologies because they were quite similar to that of the other.

 “You and Kristen posted almost the exact same response at the same time.
 Nice try,” one person said.